-Adriel I. Cepeda Derieux (@acepedaderieux) is the Deputy Director of the ACLU’s Voting Rights Project, where he plans, manages, and assists in directing the ACLU’s voting rights litigation efforts and strategy.
+Adriel I. Cepeda Derieux (@acepedaderieux) is the Deputy Director of the ACLU’s Voting Rights Project, where he plans, manages, and helps direct the ACLU’s voting rights litigation efforts and strategy.

 Adriel litigates voting rights cases nationwide, including challenges to racially discriminatory or dilutive redistricting and barriers to voting.
-He has led or worked on cases challenging discriminatory or otherwise unlawful voting laws and practices in Indiana, Kansas, Kentucky, Missouri, New York, Pennsylvania, Puerto Rico, South Carolina, and Texas, among others.
+He has led and worked on cases challenging discriminatory or otherwise unlawful voting laws and practices in Arkansas, Florida, Indiana, Kentucky, Missouri, New York, Pennsylvania, Puerto Rico, South Carolina, and Texas, among others.

 Adriel was instrumental in achieving victories at trial and at the U.S. Supreme Court in Department of Commerce v.
 New York and Trump v.
 New York—landmark cases that successfully blocked attempts to exclude or “undercount” noncitizens from the Census used to apportion Congress.

-In the current redistricting cycle, Adriel is ACLU’s lead counsel in South Carolina NAACP v.
+In the 2020 redistricting cycle, Adriel is ACLU’s lead counsel in South Carolina NAACP v.
 Alexander, a challenge to South Carolina’s congressional and state House maps.
 He is also part of the ACLU team litigating Arkansas State Conference NAACP v.
 Arkansas Board of Apportionment, a case challenging a redistricting plan for Arkansas’s House of Representatives, which dilutes the voting strength of Black Arkansans.

 Adriel is a frequent commentator and author on voting rights issues, and has been published in journals including the Yale Law & Policy Review and the Rutgers University Law Review.
 He is an adjunct lecturer in law at Columbia Law School.